Panak252/ubersicht-now-playing-python3/README.md

 - Download the [repository](https://github.com/dionmunk/ubersicht-now-playing/archive/master.zip) and extract it.
 - Place the `now-playing.widget` folder in your Übersicht extension folder.
 - Refresh Übersicht.

+make sure you have python3 installed? (using brew.sh or the official python 3 installer i suppose)

 ## License